ShatteredArrow/website/CONTRIBUTING.md

 Once you have finished working on the issue you have chosen, commit the changes to your local branch (e.g. `fix-logo-width-311`).

-<p style="text-align: center;"><i><b>NOTE</b>: After you completed your assignment and committed all of the changes, before moving onto your next issue and creating a new branch, you must leave your current branch and return to the `gh-pages` branch.
+<p align="center"><i><b>NOTE</b>: After you completed your assignment and committed all of the changes, before moving onto your next issue and creating a new branch, you must leave your current branch and return to the `gh-pages` branch.
 From there you can checkout into a new branch.
 (This ensures you don’t accidentally include the changes from your previous branch in your new branch).</i></p>

 Run `git checkout gh-pages` to return to the `gh-pages` branch: